bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

     For large or extremely large datasets (e.g. hundreds of MBs, several GBs), the most convenient way is to upload them to a public dataset repository (e.g. `Zenodo <https://zenodo.org/>`_) and reference them as ``remote datasets`` related to the workflow.
-See Section :ref:`Sections/05_Tools/04_Workflow_Provenance:Adding large files as remote datasets in WorkflowHub` to learn this process more in detail.
+See Section :ref:`Sections/05_Tools/04_Workflow_Provenance:Adding large dataset as remote in WorkflowHub` to learn this process more in detail.

     .. tabs::